shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Power Total– a creature’s power used for fighting and battling, which is equal to the sum of its base power, terrain mods, and bonus power value.
 A downed creature’s power total is always 0.
 -   Resolve – carry out the effect of the current processed ability in the moment.
 -   Rest Zone – where your creatures go after the battle is over.
 When a creature is done resting, it returns to your army.
+-   Selected creature – a creature from any team that was previously selected.
+    EX: “Give a creature +1.
+Shield 1 the selected creature.”
 -   Shielded – a creature with Shield value of 1 or more is shielded
 -   Small – having a low base power
 -   Targeted – a hostile creature that was previously selected.